strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 ## Date type changes

-We introduced new types in the admin panel: `date`, `datetime` and `time`.
-Before all of those types where saved as `datetime`.
+We have introduced new types in the admin panel: `date`, `datetime` and `time`.
+Previously all of those types where saved as `datetime`.

 You will need to change the type of your fields from `date` to `datetime` if you don't want to migrate your data.

-- To migrate yout old `date` to `datetime`, change the field type from `date` to `datetime`.
+- To migrate your old `date` to `datetime`, change the field type from `date` to `datetime`.
 NO data migration is required.
-- To migrate your old `date` to new `date`, you will need to migrate yout data to be of the format: `YYYY-MM-DD`
+- To migrate your old `date` to new `date`, you will need to migrate your data to be of the format: `YYYY-MM-DD`
 - To migrate your old `date` to the new `time`, change the field type from `date` to `time`.
 You will also need to transform them to be of the format: `HH:mm:ss.SSS`

 ## Groups become Components

-If you were using the groups feature you will need to apply some changes:
+If you were using the groups feature, you will need to apply some changes:

 Start by renaming the `./groups` folder to `./components` in your project root folder.